William Conrad: Acting

 Conrad guest-starred in NBC's science-fiction series The Man and the Challenge and in the syndicated skydiving adventure series Ripcord, with Larry Pennell and Ken Curtis.
 In 1962, he starred in an episode of The Alfred Hitchcock Hour and guest-starred in episodes of ABC's crime drama Target: The Corruptors!.
+He appeared as Major Anatole Karzof in a 1984 episode of Murder, She Wrote called "Death Takes a Curtain Call".

-From 1971 to 1976, he starred in television detective series Cannon, which was broadcast on CBS.
+From 1971 to 1976, he starred in the television detective series Cannon, which was broadcast on CBS.
 While starring in the show, he weighed 230 lb, and ballooned to 260 lb or more.

 "I heard that Weight Watchers had banned its members from watching the show, but it turned out to be a gag," Conrad said in 1973.
 "The publicist for Weight Watchers did call and suggest that I have lunch with their president.
 I said sure – if I could pick the restaurant."

-From the early 1980s to the early 1990s, he starred in two other TV series, each with a crime detection/courtroom drama theme – Nero Wolfe (1981) and Jake and the Fatman (1987–92) with Joe Penny.
+From the early 1980s to the early 1990s, he starred in two other TV series, Nero Wolfe (in the title role of Rex Stout's brilliant detective, 1981) with Lee Horsley, and Jake and the Fatman (1987–92) with Joe Penny.

 Hosting

-Throughout the 1970s and into the 1980s, Conrad served as the armchair-and-fireside host of the CBS All American Thanksgiving Day Parade morning broadcasts in which he anchored the network's annual holiday telecast of parades from around the U.S. and Canada, including parades from Detroit, Hawaii, New York City, Philadelphia, and Toronto.
+Throughout the 1970s and into the 1980s, Conrad served as the armchair-and-fireside host of the CBS All-American Thanksgiving Day Parade morning broadcasts in which he anchored the network's annual holiday telecast of parades from around the U.S. and Canada, including parades from Detroit, Hawaii, New York City, Philadelphia, and Toronto.